sumandeepb/Algorithms/README.md

 # Algorithms
-Implementation of some common Data Structures and Algorithms in C++
+Solutions to problems from the book series Algorithms Illuminated ( http://www.algorithmsilluminated.org/ ) by Prof. Tim Roughgarden.

-Also, solutions to problems from the book series Algorithms Illuminated ( http://www.algorithmsilluminated.org/ ) by Prof. Tim Roughgarden.
+Implementation of some common Data Structures and Algorithms in C++17

 The project is released under GNU General Public License v3.0 as specified in the LICENSE file.